mienaikoe/ziyu/Chapters/2-8-Interlogue.md

 The voice came on the line again, "Altitude 12,600 and climbing.
 Speed 27,000.
 Rotation stable."

-And then Jesse interjected, "Liffa, can you hear us?"
+And then Jathi interjected, "Liffa, can you hear us?"

 His voice snapped me out of my daze and I quickly checked the pressure gauge to make sure the vehicle seal was good.
 The radio was left on.